-The church of Sant’Alessandro, located at the crossing of the Via Moretto and the Corso Cavour, was not mentioned in any of our travel guides.
+The church of Sant’Alessandro, located at the intersection of the Via Moretto and the Corso Cavour, was not mentioned in any of our travel guides.
 Fortunately it was mentioned on a free map of the city that had been given to us by the staff of the local tourist information office.
 The map promised us a work by the Venetian painter Jacopo Bellini (before 1400-ca. 1470) and it was this promise which lured us to the church.
 When we arrived, we noticed that a crowd had already assembled in front of the building.
 At first we assumed these people had come for a Saturday morning mass, but as it turned out, they had actually come for a funeral.
 The funeral cut short our visit, but it was nonetheless worthwhile.

 The Sant’Alessandro has always been dedicated to Saint Alexander of Bergamo, a Christian soldier who was said to have been martyred in Milan in the early fourth century.
 The church is very old indeed.
 According to tradition, it was founded in the first half of the fifth century by the then bishop of Brescia, Saint Gaudiosus, who passed away around the year 445.
 It should be noted that nothing has been preserved of this Early Christian church.
 The Sant’Alessandro was thoroughly remodelled in the fifteenth century.
 Around the same time Servites from Bologna took over the church and adjacent monastery.
 Their devotion to the Virgin Mary helps explain why the church was co-dedicated to her in 1466.